-changes
+Employment changes

-- Will the employer remain as a viable mass market channel?
-How do products and solutions adapt to frequently changing a - How do products and solutions adapt to frequently-changing work patterns?
+- Will the employer remain as a viable mass market channel? - How do products and solutions adapt to frequently-changing work patterns?

-Data and
+Data and technology

-- How can we use abundant personal information at the point-of-sale? - How will technologies drive down claims and hence the cost of insurance?

-Are actuaries under threat from data analysts?
+- How can we use abundant personal information at the point-of-sale? - How will technologies drive down claims and hence the cost of insurance? - Are actuaries under threat from data analysts?